Renu05/devdocs/src/cloud/project/user-admin.md

 After you add a new user to a Cloud environment using the Project Web UI or the CLI, you must rebuild and deploy the environment.

 Rebuilds are triggered when you push a new commit to an environment.
-To trigger a rebuild without changing any code, use the the following command to to create an empty commit and "force" rebuilding the environment:
+To trigger a rebuild without changing any code, use the the following command to create an empty commit and "force" rebuilding the environment:

 ```bash
 git commit --allow-empty -m "redeploy" && git push <branch name>